 The new Geological Walk at BGS Keyworth was officially opened on 17 May 2012 by Sir John Beddington, Government Chief Scientific Adviser.

 Visitors are welcome to pick up a guide leaflet from Reception.

-We offer a limited number of guided tours of the BGS facilities, including the Geological Walk, for groups of 10 or more visitors.
+We offer a limited number of guided tours of the BGS facilities, including a self-guided tour of the Geological Walk, for groups of 10 or more visitors.
 For information on dates and availability, please contact Enquiries.

 The geology of the UK is amongst the most varied on the planet with every major geological interval and rock formation represented, from the ancient three-billion-year-old rocks of the Scottish Highlands to the younger sedimentary sequences of south-east England.